-- o Art/Graphic Design
+- Art/Graphic Design

-- o Music
+- Music

-- o Speech/Drama
+- Speech/Drama

-- o English
+- English

-- o Theater
+- Theater

-- \circ Band or choir
+- 0 Band or choir

 - Photography or Videography

 - School newspaper or yearbook

 - Blog or Vlog

 - Speech or debate clubs

-- \circ Writing
+- Writing

 "Thinker"

 People in science, engineering, and math use math and science in areas such as research, testing and development.
 Some design and conduct experiments.
 They collect data, answer questions and try to solve problems.
 Many of these jobs are in demand in Alaska.